Search Filters

 25 Year Function After Proximal Tibial Osteotomy: Paired Outcomes In Patients With Bilateral Tkas Following Unilateral Osteotomy

-Mario Hevesi, MD, PhD, UNITED STATES Ryan R Wilbur, BS, UNITED STATES Lucas K Keyt, MD, UNITED STATES Bruce A. Levy, MD, UNITED STATES Daniel Saris, MD, Prof., UNITED STATES Michael J. Stuart, MD, UNITED STATES Aaron J. Krych, MD, UNITED STATES
+Mario Hevesi, MD, PhD, UNITED STATES Ryan R Wilbur, BS, UNITED STATES Lucas K Keyt, MD, UNITED STATES Bruce A. Levy, MD, UNITED STATES Daniel Saris, MD, PhD, Prof., UNITED STATES Michael J. Stuart, MD, UNITED STATES Aaron J. Krych, MD, UNITED STATES

 Mayo Clinic, Rochester, MN, UNITED STATES